Tremont Waters: Return to the Herd (2022)

 After his 10-day contracts expired, Waters was reacquired by the Wisconsin Herd.
 He averaged 15.4 points, 2.5 rebounds and 6.9 assists per game.

 South Bay Lakers (2022)

 On February 24, 2022, Waters was traded, along with a 2022 second-round pick, to the South Bay Lakers in exchange for Frank Mason III and a 2022 first-round pick.

-Gigantes de Carolina (2022)
+Gigantes de Carolina (2022–2023)

 On March 1, 2022, Waters was selected with the first pick overall in the 2022 Baloncesto Superior Nacional draft by the Gigantes de Carolina joining them after South Bay's season ended.

-Tremont made his debut in April 11, 2022, powered Carolina's offense throughout the season, averaged 17.8 points and 8.0 assists 1.7 steals per game.
+Tremont made his debut on April 11, 2022, powered Carolina's offense throughout the season, averaged 17.8 points and 8.0 assists 1.7 steals per game.
 He was selected as BSN Rookie Of The Year 2022 and leading in assists.

 Waters joined the Memphis Grizzlies for the 2022 NBA Summer League.